Amazon developing pay-TV streaming service: report

-(Reuters) - Amazon is in the early stages of developing a pay-TV streaming service with live programming, according to a report in The Wall Street Journal.
+(Reuters) - Amazon.com Inc is in the early stages of developing a pay-TV streaming service with live programming, according to a report in The Wall Street Journal.

 Amazon now offers on-demand TV shows and movies free to customers who are members of Amazon’s premium shipping service Prime.